nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 > ```
 >

+> [!TIP]
+> Examples of Nuxeo JavaScript Automation using the misc. operations describeb below can be found in the [JS Automation Examples.md](JS Automation Examples.md) file.

 ## Usage

 1. Have a valid application on Content Intelligence Cloud/Content Innovation Cloud.
 Also look at its documentation.
 You need valid endpoints (authentication, content intelligence, data curation), and valid clientId and clientSecret.